 Garment sales, which make up by far the greatest component of fashion and textiles, grew to over £53bn in 2018, up from £36bn in 2008.

-Government data showed that in 2016 108,000 people were employed within textiles and apparel manufacture (excluding self-employed), a larger figure than any reported in 2015.
+Government data showed that in 2017, 109,000 people were employed within textiles and apparel manufacture (excluding self-employed), which is an increase of 1% on the previous year.
 The longer term view of the numbers shows a continuing steady growth in employment numbers.

 UK Manufacturing Output

-In 2016 the UK’s fashion and textile manufacturing sector produced £9.1 billion of product.
-From designer creations seen at the leading catwalks to fabrics used in medical, defence and transport industries.
+The UK’s fashion and textile manufacturing sector produces £9.1 billion of product ranging from designer creations seen at the leading catwalks to fabrics used in medical, defence and transport industries.